Shah Alam: Transportation

+The MRT Kajang Line has stations located in north-eastern Shah Alam government area, particularly in Kwasa Damansara via Kwasa Damansara MRT station and Kwasa Sentral MRT station, as well Sungai Buloh via Kampung Selamat MRT station and Sungai Buloh MRT station.

-Shah Alam city proper will receive LRT service in 2024 as part of the Shah Alam line.
+Shah Alam city proper will receive LRT service in 2025 as part of the Shah Alam line.

 Buses and taxis provide public transport in commercial areas in the city.
 A bus and taxi hub is located at Section 17, providing offices for several mini buses, express buses and taxi companies as well as rental car services.
 This hub also provides for passengers that travel on express bus services to major cities throughout Peninsular Malaysia.

 Healthcare

 Shah Alam is served with many private clinics that exist in every part and residential parks in the city.
 The main government-owned clinic, on the other hand, is located in Section 7 and known as Klinik Kesihatan Shah Alam (Shah Alam Health Clinic).
 Another government-owned clinic is located in Section 19.

 A government-owned hospital; Shah Alam Hospital was opened on 5 October 2015 after a four-year delay.
 The hospital costs MYR 565 million and will also be used as a teaching hospital for undergraduate and post-graduate medical students.
 It is located beside the government-owned clinic in Section 7.

 There are seven private hospitals in Shah Alam: KPJ Selangor Specialist Hospital, Salam Shah Alam Specialist Hospital, Avisena Specialist Hospital, Avisena Women's & Children's Specialist Hospital, Hospital Umra, Columbia Asia Extended Care Hospital, and Columbia Asia Bukit Rimau.